dpenkler/linux-usbtmc/README.md

 on the status byte of the device.

-### Support for receiving USBTMC USB488 SRQ notifications with fasync
+### Support for receiving USBTMC-USB488 SRQ notifications with fasync

 By configuring an instrument's service request enable register various conditions can be reported via an SRQ notification.
 When the FASYNC